aviaryan/flask-restplus-talk/README.md

 # Flask RESTplus

-Talk stuff

-### Flow and Ideas

-already know APIs

-show flask POST code

-show basic restplus code

-show why use the meta code because of documentation and ease
+Code used in Avi's talk on Flask RESTplus.

 ### Code Screenshots

-Used Carbon with Solarized (Dark), #343434 - A100 background.
+* Used [Carbon](https://carbon.now.sh/) with Solarized (Dark), #343434 - A100 background.
-Used Verminal for bash shells
+* Used Verminal theme for bash shell screenshots